Canonical almost complex structures on ACH Einstein manifolds: Abstract

 \section{Abstract}

-On an arbitrary asymptotically complex hyperbolic (ACH) Einstein manifold, we consider a certain variational problem for almost complex structures compatible with the metric, for which the linearized Euler--Lagrange equation at K\"ahler-Einstein structures is given by the Dolbeault Laplacian acting on $(0,1)$-forms with values in the holomorphic tangent bundle.
-Thus we can enhance an already known assignment of an Einstein ACH metric to a given (possibly non-integrable) CR structure on the boundary at infinity by attaching a critical almost complex structure.
-It is also shown that the asymptotic expansion of a critical almost complex structure is determined by the CR structure up to a certain order.
+On asymptotically complex hyperbolic (ACH) Einstein manifolds, we consider a certain variational problem for almost complex structures compatible with the metric, for which the linearized Euler--Lagrange equation at K\"ahler-Einstein structures is given by the Dolbeault Laplacian acting on $(0,1)$-forms with values in the holomorphic tangent bundle.
+A deformation result of Einstein ACH metrics associated with critical almost complex structures for this variational problem is given.
+It is also shown that the asymptotic expansion of a critical almost complex structure is determined by the induced (possibly non-integrable) CR structure on the boundary at infinity up to a certain order.